 Severe anxiety symptoms are not uncommon in outpatients with psychotic disorders (Steer et al., 2003).
 The presence of coexisting anxiety symptoms and comorbid anxiety disorders adversely affects prognosis, reduces quality of life (Pallanti et al., 2004,Huppert and Smith, 2005,Fenton and McGlashan, 1986,Braga et al., 2005), can contribute to suicidality (Pallanti et al., 2004,Potkin et al., 2003), and complicate clinical management (Buckley et al., 2009).
 For example, co-morbid social anxiety can worsen social withdrawal, a negative symptom of psychosis, as it can highlight feelings of shame related to having a diagnosis of schizophrenia (Birchwood et al., 2007).
-It has been argued that if managed well, the presence of anxiety provides an opportunity or the motivation to facilitate insight into illness, and this insight can be used to moderate anxiety and improve quality of life (Wiffen et al., 2010,Gharabawi et al., 2006).
+A second example, anxiety has been associated positively with insight to their psychotic illness, which again was shown to reduce quality of life {{1623 Wiffen,B.D.
+2010; 1620 Gharabawi,G.M.
+2006; 1441 Huppert,J.D.
+2005}}.

 Neuroimaging studies of anxiety in schizophrenia are limited, though several interesting associations have been identified.
-Increased anxiety in schizophrenia was found to be correlated with glucose metabolism in the right medial frontal cortex and left thalamus, whereas in controls anxiety was correlated with left frontal and parietal hemisphere glucose metabolism (Wik and Wiesel, 1991), suggesting a different network is involved in the presentation of anxiety in schizophrenia.
+Increased anxiety in schizophrenia was found to be correlated with glucose metabolism in the right medial frontal cortex and left thalamus, whereas in healthy controls anxiety was correlated with left frontal and parietal hemisphere glucose metabolism (Wik and Wiesel, 1991), suggesting a different network is involved in the presentation of anxiety in schizophrenia.
 Anxiety in schizophrenia was found to be negatively correlated with serotonin-1A receptor binding: individuals with schizophrenia showed a 19% reduction in serotonin-1A receptor binding, when compared to controls (Yasuno et al., 2004), suggesting a different allostasis of the serotonergic system.
 A structural MRI study found hypothalamic structures, specifically the mammillary bodies, were enlarged and correlated with increased anxiety (Tognin et al., 2012).
 A 31-phosporus magnetic resonance spectroscopy study found right frontal lobe phosphodiesters and right frontal lobe phosphocreatine to be strongly correlated with anxiety symptoms in schizophrenia (Deicken et al., 1994), suggesting altered energetics/metabolism.
 A recent study of short-range and long-range resting state brain network efficiency showed anxiety in schizophrenia to be correlated with decreased global efficiency in brain networks, specifically long-range network efficiency, but found short-range networks to be hyperactive (Su et al., 2015).
 Children with chromosome 22q11.2 deletion, of which 30-41% develop a psychotic disorder (Schneider et al., 2014,Green et al., 2009,Gambini, 2016), were found to have reduced hippocampal volume and shape variation, greater inward deformation of the anterior hippocampi being associated with increased anxiety (Scott et al., 2016).
 Taken together, these studies suggest altered patterns of activation and dysfunction of specific networks which might underlie anxiety in schizophrenia, and further imaging studies are clearly warranted.

+The design of the current structured review was to summarize pharmacological and psychosocial interventions that have attempted or succeeded to reduce anxiety in schizophrenia and psychosis.

-Neuropharmacological treatment of anxiety in schizophrenia
+Pharmacological treatment of anxiety in schizophrenia

 The presence of anxiety symptoms or disorders in patients with schizophrenia is often under-recognised and clinical guidelines are needed (Tibbo et al., 2003,Townsend and Wilson, 2005).
-Improved study designs are needed to assess the potenetial effects of psychotropic drugs (Buchanan et al., 2010,Dold et al., 2012).
+Improved study designs are needed to assess the potential effects of psychotropic drugs (Buchanan et al., 2010,Dold et al., 2012).